MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-configure-docker.md

 1. If you want to downgrade a running container, you must be using a persistence technique.
 Follow the same steps outlined in the [upgrade section](#upgrade), but use the tag name when you run the new container.

    > [!IMPORTANT]
-   > Upgrade and downgrade is only supported between RC1 and RC2 at this time.
+   > Upgrade and downgrade are only supported between RC1 and RC2 at this time.

 ## <a id="troubleshooting"></a> Troubleshooting